Notes on American English

 "Back in the day" means 'in the past'.
 It might be related to 'back in the good old days'.
 Not to be confused with "Same old, same old", which means 'nothing has changed.'

 "Flashlight" is in American as "torch" is to a Brit.
+(Saw a recent episode of "Everybody Hates Chris", in which the Wayne Brady character kept singing this 80's hit.)

 "C-Suite" refers to top-level management, indirectly.
 The proliferation of titles such as CEO, CFO, COO, CTO and the like is the basis for this neologism.